By: Julie Tiemann

 On the other hand, if we use genuine humor and tell personal (appropriate) stories, we can build strong connections with kids.
 So, use silly memes.
 Give personal examples of how you’ve compared yourself (online or off) to other people.
 Humor and stories remind everyone that we’re all in this together.

-Model gratitude as a practice
+Model gratitude as a practice to avoid comparison trap

 Comparing ourselves to others is something we all do, and it’s something we’ll never be able to completely shake this side of heaven.
 But the practice of gratitude has real power in framing our perspective.
 After all, it’s hard to be focused too much on what others have if you’re spending time being thankful for what you have.

 Another option is to begin small group with a “pow” and “wow” time, allowing kids a chance to share both hard and happy things.
 Without glossing over what’s hard, leaders can end these share sessions by pointing out all of the positive things that are happening in kids’ lives.
 This practice will teach kids they don’t have to compare themselves to others to feel important.

-When we allow comparison to rule unchecked in our lives, it can lead to jealousy and lower our own image of self.
+When we allow the comparison trap to reign unchecked in our lives, it can lead to jealousy and lower our own image of self.
 It’s impossible not to see what others have or what they’ve achieved.
 But if we can intentionally choose to celebrate others’ wins, we often find a change in our hearts that can beat down the trap of comparison.
 Leaders can model this for their kids by celebrating others’ successes—and then encouraging their kids to do the same.

 Many parents are looking for ways to support their children’s sense of worth and self-image—especially parents of daughters.
 Books for kids can help, like this brand-new book from our team over at Parent Cue: What Is Beautiful? by Abbie Sprünger and Ashley Snyder.
 Especially for girls ages 6 to 12, this book is a refreshing and whimsical look at true beauty and where it comes from.
-To take a look inside, click here.

 Julie Tiemann has served in elementary-age church environments since aging out of them herself at the ripe age of 12, and she has used that experience in her work as a writer for faith-based organizations, including Orange.
 She lives in Roswell, Georgia, with her husband, Mike, and their two middle-school daughters, and when she’s not leading worship at church or reading, she’s camping or hiking with her family.
 She shares her thoughts on life, faith, and parenting at julietiemann.com.